1988–89 Detroit Pistons season

 A ticket for a November 1988 game between the Pistons and the Charlotte Hornets.

 The 1988–89 Detroit Pistons season was the 41st season for the Detroit Pistons in the National Basketball Association, and their 32nd season in Detroit, Michigan.

+Season summary

+Off-season

-Before the start of the regular season, the Pistons moved from the Pontiac Silverdome to the brand-new Palace of Auburn Hills.
+Before the start of the regular season, the Pistons moved from the Pontiac Silverdome to their brand-new arena known as The Palace of Auburn Hills.

+Regular season

-The team won their first eight games of the regular season, and held a 31–13 record at the All-Star break.
+The Pistons got off to a fast start by winning their first eight games of the regular season.
+The team got off to a 16–4 start to the season, and later on held a 31–13 record at the All-Star break.
 However, Adrian Dantley was unhappy with his role on the team, losing playing time to Dennis Rodman at the small forward position.
-At mid-season, the team traded Dantley to the Dallas Mavericks in exchange for All-Star forward Mark Aguirre, a childhood friend of Isiah Thomas; Dantley felt that Thomas had a major role in engineering the trade, so that Aguirre could have the opportunity of winning a championship, an accusation that Thomas denied.

-With the addition of Aguirre, the Pistons posted a nine-game winning streak in March, won eight consecutive games between March and April, then won their final five games of the season, finishing in first place in the Central Division with a league-best record of 63–19, and earning the first seed in the Eastern Conference.
+At mid-season, the Pistons traded Dantley to the Dallas Mavericks in exchange for All-Star forward Mark Aguirre, a childhood friend of Isiah Thomas; Dantley felt that Thomas had a major role in engineering the trade, so that Aguirre could have the opportunity of winning a championship, an accusation that Thomas denied.
+With the addition of Aguirre, the Pistons posted a nine-game winning streak in March, posted an eight-game winning streak between March and April, and then won their final five games of the season, finishing in first place in the Central Division with a league-best 63–19 record, and earning the first seed in the Eastern Conference.
+The team qualified for the NBA playoffs for the sixth consecutive year.

-Thomas led the team with 18.2 points, 8.3 assists and 1.7 steals per game, while Joe Dumars averaged 17.2 points and 5.7 assists per game, and Vinnie Johnson contributed 13.8 points per game off the bench.
-In addition, Bill Laimbeer provided the team with 13.7 points and 9.6 rebounds per game, while Rodman provided with 9.0 points and 9.4 rebounds per game off the bench, and Rick Mahorn averaged 7.3 points and 6.9 rebounds per game.
-Also off the bench, James Edwards contributed 7.3 points per game, and John Salley provided with 7.0 points and 5.0 rebounds per game.
+Thomas averaged 18.2 points, 8.3 assists and 1.7 steals per game, while Joe Dumars averaged 17.2 points and 5.7 assists per game, and Aguirre provided the team with 15.5 points per game in 36 games after the trade.
+In addition, Vinnie Johnson contributed 13.8 points and 3.0 assists per game off the bench, while Bill Laimbeer provided with 13.7 points and 9.6 rebounds per game, and Rodman averaged 9.0 points and 9.4 rebounds per game off the bench.
+Meanwhile, Rick Mahorn averaged 7.3 points and 6.9 rebounds per game, while also off the bench, James Edwards contributed 7.3 points per game, and John Salley provided with 7.0 points and 5.0 rebounds per game.